-Phosphanylbiquinolyl 72 was accessed in a scalemic form from racemic 8,8^{\prime}-diazaBINOL (3) via Pd-catalyzed nucleophilic substitution of triflate 73 with diphenylphosphine in the presence of air, followed by resolution of the resulting phosphine oxide (74) by chiral stationary phase (CSP) HPLC and then reduction (Scheme 16).
+Phosphanylbiquinolyl 72 was accessed in a scalemic form from racemic 8,8'-diazaBINOL (3) via Pdcatalyzed nucleophilic substitution of triflate 73 with diphenylphosphine in the presence of air, followed by resolution of the resulting phosphine oxide (74) by chiral stationary phase (CSP) HPLC and then reduction (Scheme 16).
 The absolute configuration of the enantiomeric atropisomers of 74 were assigned by comparison of eCD spectra with that obtained from the phosphine oxide derivative of (aR)-MOP.
-Phosphine 72 is configurationally stable beyond 100 °C in toluene, but it is chemically labile toward oxidative conversion back to its phosphine oxide 74 in solution in the presence of air (and indeed, much more so than MOP).8
+Phosphine 72 is configurationally stable beyond 100 °C in toluene, but it is chemically labile toward oxidative conversion back to its phosphine oxide 74 in solution in the presence of air (and indeed, much more so than MOP).

 Scheme 16.
-Synthesis of phosphine ligand 72 from 8,8'-diazaBINOL (3).8
+Synthesis of phosphine ligand 72 from 8,8-diazaBINOL (3).

-The efficacy of (ar)-72 as a stereocontrolling chiral ligand for metal catalyzed enantioselective synthesis was evaluated in the context of the Suzuki-Miyaura cross-coupling approach to axially chiral biaryl molecules50 and results were compared to its carbocyclic ligand congener (ar)-MOP (71) (Scheme 17).8 AzaBINOL phosphine 72 was found to be more efficient than MOP for the generation of modestly hindered biaryls (77a,b) but it was inferior in terms of both yield and enantioselectivity for the preparation of tetra-ortho-substituted biaryls (77c,d).
-Significantly, that 8,8'-diazaBINOL derivative 72 is not simply an isostere for MOP (71) was revealed by the fact that the (ar)-enantiomer of each of these ligands produced hindered biaryls (77c) with the opposite absolute configuration.
-Also of note, the excellent stereoselectivity provided by the study.8
+The efficacy of (ar)-72 as a stereocontrolling chiral ligand for metal catalyzed enantioselective synthesis was evaluated in the context of the Suzuki-Miyaura cross-coupling approach to axially chiral biaryl molecules and results were compared to its carbocyclic ligand congener (ar)-MOP (71) (Scheme 17).
+AzaBINOL phosphine 72 was found to be more efficient than MOP for the generation of modestly hindered biaryls (77a,b) but it was inferior in terms of both yield and enantioselectivity for the preparation of tetra-ortho-substituted biaryls (77c,d).
+Significantly, that 8,8'-diazaBINOL derivative 72 is not simply an isostere for MOP (71) was revealed by the fact that the (ar)-enantiomer of each of these ligands produced hindered biaryls (77c and 77d) with the opposite absolute configuration.
+Also of note, the excellent stereoselectivity provided by the commercially available MOP ligand for enantioselective Suzuki-Miyaura reactions was unknown prior to this study.

 Scheme 17.
 Enantioselective formation of biaryls by Suzuki-Miyaura cross-coupling catalyzed by Pd(0) complexes of biquinolyl phosphine (aR)-72 or (aR)-MOP (71).
-The sign associated with a given ee value is the sign of the optical rotation value for the biaryl product 77 obtained.8 accessed from the basic 8,8'-diazaBINOL scaffold are revealed and it is hoped that the disclosure of this data here will provide a stimulus for further azaBINOL research.
+The sign associated with a given ee value is the sign of the optical rotation value for the biaryl product 77 obtained.